-Course on Data skills in biodiversity education and research, in Ukraine
+Course on Data skills in biodiversity education and research, for students from Ukraine

-Regional Training course for M.Sc. and Ph.D. students with expert trainers and trainers-in-training - in Kyiv, Ukraine (4 days), 15 to 18 February 2022.
-(Arrival on Monday 14 February and departure on Saturday 19 February 2022).
+Regional Training course for M.Sc. and Ph.D. students from Ukraine with expert trainers and trainers-in-training, 15 to 19 August 2022.

 Successful attendees will be issued a certificate of attendance corresponding to 2 ECTS and a digital GBIF Certified Trainer badge.
 This training model has been tested in the Biodiversity Information for Development (BID) programme and is adapted to BioDATA needs.
 The course is designed for 16-20 participants.
 All applicants must submit a motivation letter as part of their registration.
 Lectures will be in English with teaching materials available both in English and Russian languages, with the support of Ukrainian-speaking mentors.

 An overview of the BioDATA course is provided at https://docs.gbif.org/course-data-mobilization.